-

-An anchor tenant is a tenant who was in residence and included on the initial application to register a tenancy.
-If all of the anchor tenants are being removed from a registration and new tenants are moving in, this is a new tenancy, and a new registration application will be required.
+An anchor tenant is a tenant who was in residence at the start of the tenancy and was included on the initial application to register a tenancy.
+If all anchor tenants are removed from a registration, and new tenants are move in, this is considered a new tenancy, and a new registration application will be required.

 These are bodies approved by the Minister to provide housing, usually charitable or voluntary organisations.